 2 Details about the identity and source of the introduced gene in the GM canola lines have been declared as Confidential Commercial Information (CCI) under section 185 of the Act.
-This information will be made available to the prescribed experts and agencies that will be consulted on this application.
+This information is made available to the prescribed experts and agencies during consultation on this application.
 CCI is not available to the public.